 In contrast, JamPlay has about 10 courses for newbies, each taught by different teachers.
 This means that a lot of information overlaps, and some teachers are better than others.

-In all honesty, I always recommend beginner guitar players become a member of GuitarTricks, not Jamplay.
+In all honesty, I always recommend beginner guitar players to become a member of GuitarTricks, not Jamplay.